-GATA2 deficiency is a rare genetic disorder which can cause a variety of issues including viral and bacterial infections, cytopenias, myelodysplasia, myeloid leukemias, pulmonary alveolar proteinosis and lymphedema track, the Aplastic Anemia Pre-HCT (2028) Form will come due
+GATA2 deficiency is a rare genetic disorder which can cause a variety of issues including viral and bacterial infections, cytopenias, myelodysplasia, myeloid leukemias, pulmonary alveolar proteinosis and lymphedema

 Li-Fraumeni syndrome is a rare genetic disorder which increases the risk of developing several types of cancers, notably: breast cancer, osteosarcoma, sarcoma, brain tumors and leukemias.
 Li-Fraumeni syndromes are associated with mutations in the TP53 gene.